ekang7/PulseAI/README.md

 ### MCP Tool (`/mcp_tool`)

-The MCP tool that is used by Cascade to retrieve relevant context in real-time.
+We created a new MCP tool that is used by Cascade to retrieve relevant context in real-time.